 "What did you just say?"
 Vax asked slowly, his brow furrowing a bit as he stared at her.

-Keyleth smiled at him.
+Keyleth smiled at him, reaching out to run her fingers over the beads woven into his hair.
+They were cool to the touch.
 "I said," she repeated, "that I don't mind sharing, as long as Gilmore doesn't.
 I don't want to make you choose, not if you don't want to."

 In all the time she'd known him, Keyleth didn't think she'd ever seen Vax at a loss for words.
 There was a first time for everything, she supposed.